wywy1234/HandPicked-User-Profile-Removal-/README.md

-# Powershell-Script
-Handpicked removal of a user profile and all data.
+# Handpicked removal of a user profile and all data..
 ````
 $numberOfRuns = 2
 for ($i = 1; $i -le $numberOfRuns; $i++) {